dash-agents/dash-agents.github.io/index.md

 <h2>Massive Multi-Agent Data-Driven Simulations of the GitHub Ecosystem</h2>
 <p>
+<h3>Conference: International Conference on Practical Applications of Agents and Multi-Agent Systems</h3>
 Simulating and predicting planetary-scale techno-social sys- tems poses heavy computational and modeling challenges.
 The DARPA SocialSim program set the challenge to model the evolution of GitHub, a